Types of IT Jobs

 Not only do IT professionals serve a crucial role in an organization's operations, but, according to Moynihan, they can also be a helpful resource for decision-making.

 With a future-forward focus, IT is fast-moving.
-When you’re working in the field, you might find it difficult to imagine what’s possible, said Dr. Sharon Kibbe, an associate dean at SNHU.
+When you’re working in the field, you might find it difficult to imagine what’s possible, said Dr. Sharon Kibbe, a senior associate dean of STEM programs at SNHU.

 “The technology has advanced to be a lot more capable than it once was, so we have the capacity to do more with … a smaller amount of space,” she said.